-This chapter offers - based on an extensive case study of a field experiment in rural Mali in which a voice-based microblogging e-service was developed and deployed with local stakeholders - a methodology to upfront analyze business model sustainability for e-service innovation in severely resource-constrained contexts.
-From the standpoint of value co-creation, some key insights are worth pointing out.
-First, business model analysis is commonly carried out from a single-enterprise viewpoint (Osterwalder & Pigneur, 2013); however, for sustainability it is crucial to take into account the whole socio-economic and sociotechnical network of actors (Gordijn & Akkermans, 2001, 2003).
+In sustainability analysis, some key insights are worth pointing out.
+First, business model analysis is commonly carried out from a single-enterprise view-point (Osterwalder & Pigneur, 2013); however, for sustainability it is crucial to take into account the whole socio-economic and socio-technical network of actors (Gordijn & Akkermans, 2001, 2003).

-Second, as will be shown, the analysis yields several business models that can be feasible and sustainable; they are associated, however, with different roles and network configurations of involved actors, and they moreover have different implications for the ICT requirements.
+Second, as will be shown, analysis yields more than one business model that may be feasible and sustainable; they are associated, however, with different roles and network configurations of involved actors, and they moreover have different implications for the ICT requirements.